mgdm/Mosquitto-PHP/docs/client.rst

         :param string $host: Hostname to connect to
         :param int $port: Optional.
 Port number to connect to.
 Defaults to 1883.
         :param int $keepalive: Optional.
-Number of sections after which the broker should PING the client if no messages have been recieved.
+Number of seconds after which the broker should PING the client if no messages have been recieved.
         :param string $interface: Optional.
 The address or hostname of a local interface to bind to for this connection.

     .. php:method:: disconnect()